A lot has changed in the world of air rifles since the days of the Daisy Red Ryder BB gun.

 Power categories are commonly based on the speed that a gun can move at a projectile and the muzzle energy.
 This is often measured in feet per second (FPS).
 The power rating of the air rifle dictates exactly what it is capable of doing.

-Light powered air rifles typically fall into the 600 to 700 FPS rating and deliver a muzzle energy around ten-foot pounds total.
+Light powered air rifles typically in the 600 to 700 FPS rating and deliver a muzzle energy around ten-foot pounds total.